Angellica Bell: Career

 On 31 March 2014, 31 March 2015 and 23 November 2015, Bell was a guest co-presenter on The One Show.
 She also co-presented four days of shows from 26 October 2015.
 She regularly is asked to stand in to host the show.
 On 5 January 2016, Bell appeared on BBC Two in Celebrity Antiques Road Trip.

 Bell stood-in for Barney Harwood on the CBBC show Blue Peter for three months.
 In 2016, she took part in episodes of Tipping Point: Lucky Stars and The Chase: Celebrity Special on ITV.

-From 7–11 March 2016, Bell took part in a challenge for Sport Relief, called 'Hell on High Seas', in which she, along with five other celebrities: Suzi Perry, Doon Mackichan, Alex Jones, Hal Cruttenden and Ore Oduba sailed 1,000 miles from Belfast to London.
+From 7–11 March 2016, Bell took part in a challenge for Sport Relief, called "Hell on High Seas", in which she, along with five other celebrities - Suzi Perry, Doon Mackichan, Alex Jones, Hal Cruttenden and Ore Oduba - sailed 1,000 miles from Belfast to London.
 Coverage of this challenge was shown on The One Show and a special programme aired called Hell on High Seas in March 2016.

 In 2016, she narrated the daytime BBC series Family Finders and co-presented Ill Gotten Gains alongside Rav Wilding.
 She took part in the 2016 series of Tour De Celeb on Channel 5.

 In September 2017, Bell won the twelfth series of BBC's Celebrity MasterChef, beating Dev Griffin and Ulrika Jonsson.

 In October 2019, Bell was a panellist on BBC celebrity quiz show Richard Osman's House of Games Series 3, Week 2.

-Between 2020 and 2023, Bell presented The Martin Lewis Money Show.
+Between 2020 and 2023, Bell presented The Martin Lewis Money Show until a conflict of interest arose when she started to present Shop Smart, Save Money (2023 TV series).

 In April 2025, Bell entered the Celebrity Big Brother house to appear as a housemate on the twenty-fourth series.

 Personal life

 Bell married personal trainer Stuart Amory in January 2007.
 The marriage ended in July 2008.

 Bell began a relationship with her former BBC co-star Michael Underwood and they married in New York in December 2010.
 They have two children.

-In August 2014, Bell was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.